Mesoscopic eigenvalue density correlations of Wigner matrices: Outline of the proof

 In the remainder of this section, we explain how to prove Theorem \ref{thm_resolvent}.
 Define $\langle X \rangle \deq X-\bb E X$ for a random variable $X$ with finite expectation.
 Abbreviate $G=(H-z_1)^{-1}$, $F=(H-z_2)^{-1}$.
 The main work thus lies in computing $\bb E \langle \ul{G} \rangle \langle \ul{F^*}\rangle=\cov (\ul{G}(z_1),\ul{G}(z_2^*))$.

 We give a sketch for the real symmetric case ($\beta=1$).
-A fundamental source of difficulties throughout the proof is the fact that we are computing the covariance of weakly correlated random variables: $\ul{G}(z_1)$ and $\ul{G}(z_2^*)$ each have variance $1/(N \eta)$ but their covariance is $1/(N \omega)$, which is in generally much smaller (up to a factor $N^{1 - o(1)}$).
+A fundamental source of difficulties throughout the proof is that we are computing the covariance of weakly correlated random variables, whose covariance is much smaller than their variances.
+More precisely, we compute the covariance of $G(z_1)$ and $G(z_2)$, which is of order $(N\omega)^{-2}$, while $G(z_1)$ and $G(z_2)$ each has a variance of order $(N\eta)^{-2}$.
+These two orders may differ up to a factor of $N^{2 - \oo(1)}$.

-The basic idea behind the computation is to use resolvent identity $zG=HG-I$ to extract the centred random variables $H_{ij}$ from the expression, and then use the cumulant expansion formula (see Lemma \ref{lem5.1} below)
+The basic idea behind the computation is to use resolvent identity $zG=HG-I$ to extract the centred random variables $H_{ij}$ from the expression, and then use the cumulant expansion formula (see Lemma \ref{lem:cumulant_expansion} below)